maria-celticfort/maria-celticfort/README.md

 I love coding, even more if I have to use PHP or Python ❤️👩‍💻

-Furthemore, I like everything related with database managment and Cybersecurity 🖥️🔒
+Furthemore, I like everything related with Cybersecurity 🖥️🔒

-Right now, I am ~~messing around with Laravel~~ coding with Laravel 👩👩‍💻
+Right now, I am ~~messing around with Laravel~~ coding with Node.js 👩👩‍💻

 I use <a href= "https://gitmoji.dev"> gitmoji</a> in my commits  ⚡️